 At colormass we spent more than 6 years developing and perfecting our scanning technology.
 When we say scanning we don't mean capturing a simple image: we mean capturing thousands of measurements on a sample to record the true physical nature of the material.

-If you're interested in scanning your own physical sample using the colormass PBR Scanner, please send a scanning request to the scanning-trial@colormass.com email address.
+If you're interested in trying out the scanning quality with your own physical sample, please send a scanning request to the scanning-trial@colormass.com email address.

 Over the past six years, at colormass we have developed multiple versions of the scanner, with the current model being the 4th iteration.